LSSTDESC/CCL/README.md

 ```
 the rest of the build process should be the same.

+Note that if your external version of `CLASS` is based on any version from
+before v2.7.0, you should set the `CLASS_VERSION_PRE27` environment variable to
+any non-empty value.
+This will tell `CCL` to use the old version of the `CLASS`
+API when trying to construct the matter power spectrum.
+The API for this
+changed in CLASS v2.7.0, and will cause compilation failures resembling the
+following if this environment variable is not set:
+`error: too few arguments to function 'spectra_pk_at_k_and_z'`.

 ## Docker image installation

 The Dockerfile to generate a Docker image is included in the `CCL` repository as Dockerfile.
 This can be used to create an image that Docker can spool up as a virtual machine, allowing you to utilize `CCL` on any infrastructure with minimal hassle.
 The details of Docker and the installation process can be found at [https://www.docker.com/](https://www.docker.com/).
 Once Docker is installed, it is a simple process to create an image!
 In a terminal of your choosing (with Docker running), type the command `docker build -t ccl .` in the `CCL` directory.